CLCStriders/striders/pages/about.md

 ##### Club Welfare Policy

 CLC Striders is committed to ensuring that all members can participate in club activities in an enjoyable and safe environment.
 All children and adults at risk are entitled to a duty of care and to be protected from abuse.
 The [Club Welfare Policy](/assets/Policies/CLC-Striders-Welfare-Policy.pdf) outlines the club’s approach, responsibilities and policy & procedures to safeguarding of children and adults at risk.

+The Club Welfare Officers are Matt Ashman and Amelia Mullins, any issues can be raised via <secretary@clcstriders-runningclub.co.uk>

 ##### Risk assessments